William S. Beardsley

 Beardsley was known for his advocacy of a balanced state budget, and his opposition to the Truman administration's Brannan Plan.
 He was reelected in 1950 and 1952, but chose not to run for a fourth term in 1954.
 During his tenure the following notable accomplishments were achieved: workmen's compensation benefits were increased; the highway patrol was expanded; anti-gambling laws were sanctioned; roads, schools, and institutions were all advanced; and a World War II veteran's bonus was authorized.

+Death

-On November 21, 1954, Beardsley was killed in a highway accident on Iowa 60 just north of Des Moines while returning from a visit to his son, Dan Beardsley, a student at Iowa State University in Ames, Iowa.
-He is interred at the New Virginia cemetery in New Virginia, Iowa.
+On November 21, 1954, Beardsley was killed in a highway accident, where he came over a hill and hit the back end of a pickup truck that had slowed to help another motorist, on Iowa 60 just north of Des Moines.
+He was returning, with his wife, from a visit to his son, Dan, a student at Iowa State University in Ames, Iowa.
+Unfortunately, Dan was at the movies and did not get to visit with his parents.
+Dan heard about his father's death on the radio.
+Charlotte had been injured to the point of partial paralysis.

+President Eisenhower released a statement the next day saying:

+I WAS SHOCKED to hear of the tragic accident which took the life of Governor William S. Beardsley of the State of Iowa.
+The people of Iowa have lost a devoted public servant whom they elected three times as Chief Executive of their State.
+Mrs. Eisenhower and I extend to Mrs. Beardsley our deep sympathy in the great personal loss she has sustained.

+He was interred at the New Virginia Cemetery in New Virginia, Iowa.

+Charlotte died in 1995 of a heart issue in Des Moines, aged 93.